Top Tips for Updates to Your Compliance Program for 2024

 The Alert also included an attachment describing the “types of initial information, including documents, that staff may request and review during a typical examination of an adviser.”
 This is the first time the SEC has publicly provided a sample request list, so advisers should review it closely and consider how they would respond.
 Now that this list has been released, examiners may expect firms to be better prepared when they come knocking.

-10. All Registered Investment Advisers Should Compare Practices for Safeguarding Customer Records To EXAMS Risk Alert Recommendations
+10. All Registered Investment Advisers Should Compare Practices for Safeguarding Customer Records to EXAMS Risk Alert Recommendations

 EXAMS published a risk alert highlighting weaknesses in broker-dealer and investment adviser branch office policies and procedures to safeguard client information.
 The Safeguards Rule issued under Regulation S-P requires brokers and advisers to “adopt written policies and procedures that address administrative, technical, and physical safeguards for the protection of customer records and information.”
 The crux of this risk alert is that while many firms with multiple office locations have adopted reasonable policies and procedures to address their home office activities, they still need to do so in their branch offices.
 The Alert breaks down these gaps into the following categories: